NemanjaTam/ISA_Pharmacy/README.md

 MAPS & REPORT: Map is displayed on pharmacy page (see 3.8) to see report page go to Pharmacy->more-> report and generate report :
 1.)
 From current date to one year ago
 2.)
-From current date to four months ago
+From current date to four months ago - no data
 3.)
 This month
 4.)
-For certain period
+For certain period -> from january 2021 there are some dates 5.)
-5.)
 Pharmacy statistics